-The weather forecast indicates rain showers for Lake Saint Louis this Easter Sunday, but that doesn't mean you can't still enjoy your annual Easter Egg Hunt.
+You never know what the weather will do this time of year in Missouri, but that doesn't mean you can't still enjoy your annual Easter Egg Hunt.

-This week, Lake Saint Louis Patch brings you unique ideas to make your hunt more fun, whether indoors or out.
+Patch has some interesting ideas to make your hunt more fun, whether indoors or out.

 Patch Picks: Five Unique Easter Egg Hunt Ideas